 THE GEORGIAN PERSPECTIVE

-Under the command-control policy, Georgian authorities could rely on regulations (permission, prohibition, standard setting, and enforcement) to prevent and sanction dangerous behaviors and practices.
-While its logic is straightforward, this option would require the strengthening of national legislative and control measures by establishing the required competences and resources for law enforcement, in order to be in line with the best international practices.
+Under the command-control policy, Georgian authorities could rely on regulations (permission, prohibition, standard-setting, and enforcement) to prevent and sanction dangerous behaviors and practices.
+While its logic is straightforward, this option would require the strengthening of national legislative and control measures by establishing the required competencies and resources for law enforcement, in order to be in line with the best international practices.
 Capacity building for the entire enforcement chain would also constitute a significant component within the successful implementation of the policy.

 ARE THERE ANY SOLUTIONS?